Nice pick up: Guitars owned by Clapton, Cobain hit auction block

 The auction will be held at the Hard Rock Cafe in Nashville from November 16 to 18.

-A portion of the proceeds from the sale of the two guitars will go to mental health charity Kicking the Stigma. — AFP
+A portion of the proceeds from the sale of the two guitars will go to mental health charity Kicking the Stigma. — ETX Studio